apostrophecms/docs/docs/guide/webpack.md

 ### Clearing the Webpack cache

-In cases such as a change to your webpack configuration that Apostrophe cannot automatically detect but which leads to a desired change in the compiled output, you may need to clear the webpack cache.
+In cases such as a change to your webpack configuration that Apostrophe cannot automatically detect and therefore fails to cause a desired change in the compiled output, you may need to clear the webpack cache.
 You can do that with this command line task:

 ```bash
 node app @apostrophecms/asset:clear-cache
 ```

+This task will be used rarely, as most changes to the webpack configuration are automatically detected.
+You will never need it if all you are doing is updating your frontend code.

 ### Configuring the location of the Webpack cache